WebAR-rocks/WebAR.rocks.face/README.md

 # JavaScript/WebGL lightweight and robust face tracking library based on landmark detection and tracking

 This JavaScript library detects and tracks the face in real time from the webcam video feed captured with WebRTC.
 Then it is possible to overlay 3D content for augmented reality applications.
 This library is lightweight and it does not include any 3D engine or third party library.
-We want to keep it framework agnostic so the outputs of the library are raw: if the a face is detected or not, the position and the scale of the detected face and the rotation Euler angles.
+We want to keep it framework agnostic so the outputs of the library are raw: if a face is detected or not, the position and the scale of the detected face and the rotation Euler angles.

 Facial landmarks positions are also among the neuron network outputs.
 There is still a balance between the number of detected keypoints and the accuracy/weights of the neuron network: the fewer keypoints, the best is the detection accuracy because the neuron network can be more focused.